leodai716/myghpage/_posts/2019-11-12-Efficiency-blog.md

 categories: NLP
 author: "Leo Dai"
 ---
-# I’m sorry I annoyed you with my efficiency

 While I have always heard of clean and efficient codes, I did not realize its importance until I started the NLP project.
 Working on project means that you must communicate with other people and let other people understand what your code is doing.
 Being able to communicate your logic effectively vital for the group productivity.
 I come across script that have such nested logics and ill-defined variable and random numbers that I have absolutely no idea on what the code is doing; worst still, the code had bug, and the author just threw me the code and asked me to debug that.
 With the painful experience of reading anti-patterns, I started reflecting on my own codes.
 Such reflection prompted me to search for a better way to write clean and tidy code.